 IFS Report Designer Development¶

-The IFS Report Designer tool is used to create RDL Layouts, which is basically in XML format and well formatted.
-RDL objects in the layout is used to create a XSLT style sheet when previewing the report.
-Then these XSLT style sheets apply to a XML document and results in a XSL-FO (Formatting Objects XSL) document.
+The IFS Report Designer tool is used to create RDL Layouts, which are basically in XML format and well formatted.
+RDL objects in the layout are used to create an XSLT style sheet when previewing the report.
+The supported XSLT version is 1.0.
+Then these XSLT style sheets apply to an XML document and result in an XSL-FO (Formatting Objects XSL) document.

-The idea behind the tool is to make it easy to create layouts for operational reports (business documents), things like invoices, order confirmations and so on.
+The idea behind the tool is to make it easy to create layouts for operational reports (business documents), things like invoices, order confirmations, and so on.
 It wasn't designed to cover every aspect of XSL-FO, nor does it claim to be a general XSLT to XSL-FO design tool.
-In it's current shape and form the tool is not intended for development of ad-hoc or analytic reports (typically including business graphics such as pie charts, bar charts and so on).
-For that kind of reports please refer to the IFS documentation for Quick Reports.
+In its current shape and form the tool is not intended for the development of ad-hoc or analytic reports (typically including business graphics such as pie charts, bar charts, and so on).
+For that kind of report please refer to the IFS documentation for Quick Reports.

-The RDL objects in the RDL layout created using the IFS Report Designer tool is used to generate XSL style sheet during the report generation process Then the assembled data is formatted using the XSL objects.
+The RDL objects in the RDL layout created using the IFS Report Designer tool are used to generate XSL style sheets during the report generation process Then the assembled data is formatted using the XSL objects.
 The formatted output (XSL-FO) can be rendered using a Formatting Object processor (like FOP from Apache).
-The rendered output is typically a PDF file that can be used both for preview and to make a print out.
+The rendered output is typically a PDF file that can be used both for preview and to make a printout.

 There are a couple of basic concepts that are used during the development as well as modification of a report and its layouts.
 It's important to understand these basic concepts before getting started developing a report or if any major structural changes are going to be made to an existing report.

 There are a couple of different data/file types involved.
 The XML is the actual report data, this is generated by the business logic layer (the RDF, PL/SQL code).
-XML schemas (in our case XSD files) provide a means for defining the structure, content and semantics of XML documents.
-This means a schema can be used to validate that a XML document has the correct structure content and semantics.
+XML schemas (in our case XSD files) provide a means for defining the structure, content, and semantics of XML documents.
+This means a schema can be used to validate that an XML document has the correct structure content and semantics.
 The schema is generated from the modeled report structure.
-The schema contains all the information needed to create the layout such as structure, data types, length of attributes and so on.
+The schema contains all the information needed to create the layout such as structure, data types, length of attributes, and so on.

-The XML schema is the input to the Report Designer designer tool.
+The XML schema is the input to the Report Designer tool.
 The output is an RDL layout in XML format.
-The RDL layout objects converted into XSL objects and used to transform a XML document.
-The generated XSL layout is applied to the XML and in our case the output is another XML document, namely a XSL-FO (Formatting Object) document.
+The RDL layout objects are converted into XSL objects and used to transform an XML document.
+The generated XSL layout is applied to the XML and in our case the output is another XML document, namely an XSL-FO (Formatting Object) document.
 The XSL-FO document can be rendered to a PDF document (Portable Document Format created/defined by Adobe).

 Considering this it's extremely important to consider the layout of the report when the structure of the data is defined.